Formulate

 Functions Libraries

-The components feature function libraries to help users create there formulations.
-Formulate logic is written in wither PQL or MDX, depending on your datasource: formulations built on MS OLAP, Tabular, and SAP BW data models are written in MDX; formulations built on other data models are written in PQL.
+The components feature function libraries to help users create their formulations.
+Formulate logic is written in either PQL or MDX, depending on your datasource: formulations built on MS OLAP, Tabular, and SAP BW data models are written in MDX; formulations built on other data models are written in PQL.
 See the links below for details on the available functions.

 Launching Formulate